assemble/assemble/README.md

 Type: `String`
 Default: Handlebars

 Specify the engine to use for compiling templates.
-Handlebars is the default.
+Both Handlebars and [Swig Templates](https://github.com/paularmstrong) are supported.
+Currently Handlebars is the default but this may change.

 #### flatten
 Type: `Boolean`
 Default: `false`

-Remove anything after (and including) the first "." in the destination path, then append this value.
+Remove anything after (and including) the first `.` in the destination path, then append this value.
 In other words, when files are generated from different source folders this "flattens" them into the same destination directory.
 See [building the files object dynamically][files-object] for more information on `files` formats.

 Visit [Assemble's documentation](http://assemble.io) for more information about options.

-### Usage examples
+## Usage Examples
 Simple example of using data files in both `.json` and `.yml` format to build Handlebars templates.

 ```javascript